Push audio LATER by 0.25s (audio was arriving early)

 You generated a video with audio and the soundtrack drifts visibly against the picture.
-The drum hits land a beat early, the dialogue arrives after the lips move, or the footstep slaps disappear entirely halfway through.
-This is not the same as bad lip-sync from a talking-head generator — this is the audio and video being two different generations stitched together with no shared clock.
-Fix it by either re-rendering with a model that produces synced audio in one pass, or by manually nudging the audio in CapCut, Premiere, or DaVinci Resolve.
+The drum hits land a beat early, the dialogue arrives after the lips move, or the footstep slaps disappear halfway through.
+This is not bad lip-sync from a talking-head generator.
+This is the audio and video being two different generations stitched together with no shared clock, or a frame-rate mismatch stretching one against the other.

 Common causes